 But, note readers or not- playing chords is simply fun and easy to do!

-OK.
-Now you know how to play a major and a minor chord!
+Following the lesson above (link) means you now know how to play a major and a minor chord.

 That's all you need to get started actually.
 You are now ready to play chord piano by either: